RasmusJensen1/P2/README.md

 Our project addresses the financial challenges faced by young adults, primarily stemming from factors such as a lack of information and not utalizing finiancial tools such as a budget.
 We've developed a website featuring a user-friendly budgeting tool tailored to this demographic.
 The site has a simple design and intuitive interface, enabling users to create and manage budgets with interactive charts and sliders.
 Additionally, the website includes an informative section featuring a brief glossary of financial terms and guidance on creating a good budget.
 Our goal is to empower young adults to manage their finances effectively and avoid debt sometimes leading to health issues such as stress etc.

 Techstack:
-Node.js: Allows running JavaScript on the server side, facilitating backend development.
-Its asynchronous programming support enhances web application development.
+Node.js: We are using Node.js for its ability to execute JavaScript on the server side, which streamlines backend development.
+Its asynchronous programming enhances the responsiveness of our website, making it more efficient and capable of handling multiple concurrent requests.

-Express: A backend framework for handling HTTP requests, middleware integration, routes, etc.
+Express: As our backend framework, Express does the handling of HTTP requests, integrating middleware, defining routes, and more.
+Its minimalist design allows for flexibility and scalability.

-EJS(Emvedded JS):
-EJS is utilized as the view engine for dynamic website rendering, simplifying the creation of reusable template files and reducing code duplication (and mistakes).
+EJS (Embedded JavaScript): EJS serves as our view engine for dynamic website rendering.
+By embedding JavaScript code directly into HTML templates, EJS simplifies the creation of reusable components and helps reduce code duplication (and potential errors when working in a larger group).
+This allows us to maintain a clean and organized codebase while efficiently generating dynamic content on the server side.

-MongoDB:
+Mongoose: Mongoose is interacting with MongoDB, our chosen database solution.
+It provides a way to model application data and define schemas, making it easier to perform queries and manipulate data from the backend.

-MongoDB is used for data storage.
-It handles data types like user budgets and account information.
+MongoDB: MongoDB is our data storage system.
+It is handling various types of data, such as user budgets and account information, in a scalable and efficient manner.

 How to install and run the project:
-NPM NPM NPM NPM
-NPM drik
-NPM hæld
-NPM SUUUUG DEN LAJS
+NPM

+Credits:
+Albert Hansen - Aalborg university, Copenhagen.
+Aleksandar Dzambas - Aalborg university, Copenhagen.
+Emil Lykke - Aalborg university, Copenhagen.
+Oliver Kjær - Aalborg university, Copenhagen.
+Shafe Sadiq - Aalborg university, Copenhagen.
+Rasmus Jensen - Aalborg university, Copenhagen.